 If you think your company best, tell 'em so, If you would have it lead the rest, help it grow.
-When there's anything to do let them always count on you,
+When there's anything to do let them always count on you, style: Throw bouquets instead of rocks for awhile.
+Let the other fellow roast; shun the knocker like a ghost,

-You'll feel good when it is through and that is SO.
+You'll feel good when it is through and that is

-If you're used to giving knocks, change your style;
+If you're used to giving knocks, change your